archernar/cuu/README.md

      lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies lpa    listawspolicies          -a            Lists aws policies
-     gap    getallpolicies           -a <-t arn>   Get all policy docs defined for this profile glp    getlocalpolicies         -a <-t arn>   Get all local policy docs defined for this profile Use -t arn for a specific policy listuserpolicies         -a -u
+     upp    updatepolicy             -a -t -D      Update local policy name (-t) with policy doc (-D, use file://) attachpolicyset          -a -u         Attach policy ARNs listed in file policyset.txt to user (-u) removepolicyset          -a -u         Removes policy ARNs listed in policyset.txt to user (-u) gap    getallpolicies           -a <-t regex> Get all policy docs defined for this profile glp    getlocalpolicies         -a <-t regex> Get all local policy docs defined for this profile Use regex for a specific policy
+            listuserpolicies         -a -u
             detachuserpolicies       -a -u
             attachpolicytouser       -a -u -t      Specify the policy arn (-t)